navneet-17/Ecommerce-ScalerBackendProject/userservice/Auth_Notes.md

    	He searches for the entire db. for same encrypted value, and one finding one, he can know the real password.
    	He can also figure out the encoding technique by comparing real and encrypted passwords for the users.

     * A hacker can create 30 different accounts, use the common passwords, and see their encrypted value in the database.
 Then he can search for the same encrypted values and figure out users who have the common passwords.
-    * Chances are these users will also have the same password in the popular websites and he can get access to their accounts.
+    * Chances are these users will also have the same password on the popular websites and they can get access to their accounts.

 3. Use Salting and then Encrypt the password and store in the database.
     In this technique, instead of just encrypting the password, we can use an additional random data and then store this unique value as password.
     Example: 2 people having the same password will have different values in the db. if their current timestamp is considered.
     This will fix the password leakage issue, and no one will be able to figure out the exact password as the salting contains random data.
     However, this leads to a new issue: